GyuyeongKim/NetClone-public/README.md

 For example, to reproduce the result of NetClone in Figure 7 (a), use the following command:<br>
 `LD_PRELOAD=libvma.so VMA_THREAD_MODE=2 ./server 15 3 0`<br>
 Be aware that this command is only valid for the IP address configuration is correct and the server CPU supports more than 15 threads. <br>
-If done well, the output should be like as follows.<br>
+If done well, the output should be as follows (VMA is not used for simplicity).<br>

 ```
 root@node3:/home/netclone# ./server 15 3 0